gtkfi/ArcSDM/README.md

 ### Demodata <br>
-Download the demodata as a zip package from here: https://www.dropbox.com/s/zq9lhhryxw3vg6y/ArcSDM_Demodata.zip?dl=0  <br>
+Download the demodata as a zip package from our demodata git repository https://github.com/gtkfi/demodata.
+You can download the release file from here https://github.com/gtkfi/demodata/releases/download/v1.0/ArcSDM_Demodata.zip <br>
 Open and save the zip optionally to your ArcSDM toolbox installation folder as "Data" folder.
 Then click "initworkdir.bat" to create (or overwrite older) working copy. <br>

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=4rU1oDqEUrQ